kartikeyab/MNIST-classifier/README.md

 # MNIST-classifier
-CNN for the classic MNIST dataset with 99.3% accuracy
+CNN for the classic MNIST dataset with 99.3% accuracy on the test test.